 - Bonus Boss: Random rival battles.
 However you will need to be at least in certain areas around Japan to face them.

-- Canon Welding: Further supporting the trope above, a character appearance in the ending credits of The Movie implies that Cinderella Girls and Million Live simultaneously occur in the future of the anime setting.
+- Canon Welding: A character's appearance in the ending credits of The Movie implies that Cinderella Girls and Million Live simultaneously occur in the future of the anime setting.

 - Card Battle Game